FloeFoxon/Causal-Machine-Learning-for-the-Association-Between-Health-Insurance-and-Healthcare-Utilization/README.md

 ## Data

-All data required to run these analyses are publicly available from the 2024 National Health Interview Survey (NHIS) by the US Centers for Disease Control and Prevention (CDC) at https://www.cdc.gov/nchs/nhis/documentation/2024-nhis.html
+All data required to run these analyses are publicly available from the 2024 National Health Interview Survey (NHIS) by the US Centers for Disease Control and Prevention (CDC) at https://www.cdc.gov/nchs/nhis/documentation/2024-nhis.html.
+These data are secondary and de-identified survey data, therefore this work is exempt from NIH human subjects research.